 Where: Preservation Maryland office, and in-person with potential donors

-OPEN SPACE RESEARCH & ADVOCACY INTERN
+OPEN SPACE RESEARCH INTERN

 In partnership with the Partners for Open Space, Preservation Maryland is pleased to announce a special opportunity to help advocate for Maryland’s Program Open Space, one of the nation’s strongest land and cultural resource preservation programs.
 Two positions are currently available and will be located in the Preservation Maryland offices.